Sympathy Gifts and Condolence GiftsSend your condolences with tasteful and useful sympathy gifts.

 How to express sympathy or concern when someone suffers a death or other tragedy.

 Many people avoid contacting friends and associates and even family members when they suffer a death or other tragedy for fear that they might say or do something wrong.
 The first and most important thing to do is to acknowledge the event; otherwise they will conclude that you just didn't care enough to make the effort.
 Even worse they may think you are avoiding them because you blame them for some reason.

 - What can you do to help?

 Now that you have decided to contact your friend or loved one, what should you do?
 If you live close by offer to help in some way.
 If you can not be there consider a gift such as a sympathy gift basket instead of flowers.
 Condolence gift baskets are stocked with gourmet foods that will last long after the casserole dishes are gone.
-If you can’t afford to send a funeral gift, send a hand written sympathy letter or letter expressing your concern for them.
+If you can not afford to send a funeral gift, send a hand written sympathy letter or letter expressing your concern for them.
 Take the time to give them a call once the visiting relatives and friends have returned to their homes.
-This contact will let them know
+This contact will let them know that you care.

 - Send a gift or sympathy card even if its late and where to send it.